1.

 Why Choose Val?!?

-Choosing to work with Val means choosing to include the perspective of a community maternal health educator, a birth doula, a health policy researcher, and a person with lived-experience.
+Choosing to work with Val means choosing to include the expertise of a community maternal health educator, a birth doula, a researcher, and a person with lived-experience.
 Val's work is fostering intersectionality across multi-sector stakeholders.
 She has worked in many settings, such as academic and industry (non-profit and healthcare).

 Get Involved

-You can get involved by writing a blog with me, interviewing me for my service or your podcast/other platforms, hosting a research topic with me and Frontiers, supporting local and national maternal and womxn's health advocacy activities in the US I am currently engage with, and 1-on-1 free mentoring session with me!
+You can get involved by writing a blog with me, inviting me to speak, hosting a research topic with me and Frontiers, supporting local and national maternal and womxn's health advocacy activities in the US I am currently engage with, and 1-on-1 free mentoring session with me!

 Blog Writing